kitao/pyxel/docs/README-abspath.md

 Pyxel supports a dedicated application distribution file format (Pyxel application file) that is cross-platform.

-Create a Pyxel application file (.pyxapp) using the `pyxel package` command:
+A Pyxel application file (.pyxapp) is created using the `pyxel package` command:

 ```sh
 pyxel package APP_DIR STARTUP_SCRIPT_FILE
 ```

-If the application includes resources or additional modules, place them in the application directory.
+If you need to includes resources or additional modules, place them in the application directory.

 Metadata can be displayed at runtime by specifying it in the following format within the startup script.
 Fields other than `title` and `author` are optional.